shanshouli/shanshouli/README.md

 ## 🧑‍💻 About Me

-- M.S. in Computer Science @ Northeastern University, expected **Aug 2026**
+- M.S. in Computer Science @ Northeastern University, graduating Aug 2026
-- Focused on **backend, distributed systems, and ML systems**
+- Build backend & distributed systems, with a focus on data / ML pipelines in production
-- Enjoy building reliable data & ML pipelines: from ingestion → processing → serving
+- Strong experience with cloud infrastructure, and RAG-style applications
-- Interested in **SWE / ML Engineer roles** (2026 new grad & co-op)
+- Open to SWE / ML Engineer roles for 2026 new grad & co-op
-- Strengths: distributed & cloud infra, ML pipeline optimization, RAG-style applications
 - Fun Fact: Born in one of China's spiciest provinces — but my “tolerance buffer” for spicy food frequently overflows.

 ---